Denver Broncos vs. Pittsburgh Steelers NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Denver Broncos vs. Pittsburgh Steelers NFL Week 5 Odds, Plays and Insights

-The Pittsburgh Steelers (1-3) are slight, 1.5-point underdogs as they attempt to end their three-game losing streak in a matchup with the Denver Broncos (3-1) on Sunday, October 10, 2021 at Heinz Field.
-The game has an over/under of 39.5 points.
+The Pittsburgh Steelers (1-3) are an underdog by just 1.5 points as they aim to stop a three-game slide in a matchup with the Denver Broncos (3-1) on Sunday, October 10, 2021 at Heinz Field.
+An over/under of 40 is set in the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.